A Contractor’s Guide to Silica

-The Occupational Safety & Health Administration (OSHA) recently published new rules meant to protect employees from exposure to respirable crystalline silica (to keep things simple, we’ll just refer to it as silica in this article).
-What does that mean for you?
-If you’re a contractor doing construction-type tasks, it means the allowed amount of silica exposure has been lowered, but the overall rules have been simplified for you.
-This guide is intended to clarify the new silica standard for contractors–OSHA has separate rules for general industry or maritime work.
+In 2016 the Occupational Safety & Health Administration (OSHA) published updated rules meant to protect employees from exposure to respirable crystalline silica (to keep things simple, we’ll just refer to it as silica in this article).
+This guide is intended to provide information about silica hazards and clarify the silica standard for contractors–OSHA has separate rules for general industry or maritime work.

 - Drilling, grinding or cutting concrete or stone